gregorias/rummikubsolver/README.md

 Rummikub Solver uses integer linear programming to find the solution which maximizes the number of tiles placed on the table from the rack.
-You just need to provide current description of the state of the game. rummikubsolver will display possible sets that are achievable and tiles that may be placed to achieve them.
+You just need to provide the current description of the state of the game.
+Rummikub Solver will display possible sets that are achievable and tiles that may be placed to achieve them.

 ## Installation